Markol17/react-native-drag-resize/README.md

 # react-native-drag-resize

-React Native component for draggable and resizable manipulation inspired by [react-ntive-drag-resize](https://www.npmjs.com/package/react-native-drag-resize).
+React Native component for draggable and resizable manipulation inspired by [react-native-drag-resize](https://www.npmjs.com/package/react-native-drag-resize).
+This component is just an upgrade to the original one

 ## Getting Started